DDD matters not because of its vocabulary, but because it helps teams see model boundaries before the system gets split into services.

 shared standards coexist with local domain responsibility

-Data Mesh fits DDD well: bounded contexts become the basis for data products, while ubiquitous language helps describe both schema and meaning.
+Data Mesh maps onto DDD almost without a gap: bounded contexts become the basis for data products, while ubiquitous language fixes both the schema and the meaning of the data — not just column names.

 Applying DDD in system design interviews